 Peter Drucker has said “You can’t manage what you don’t measure.”
 It’s largely true, but there are some that would object.
 Instead, I prefer this quote from Evan Francen, CEO of FRSecure, “You can’t manage what you don’t know you have.”
 And that includes risk – you need to know what your risks are before you can figure out what to do about them.

 Every piece of technology introduces some degree of risk, especially if it is connected to the internet.
-Conducting a Risk Assessment allows you to identify the threats to these technologies and the likelihood and impact to your organization associated with these threats.
+Conducting a Risk Assessment allows you to identify the threat sources to these technologies and the likelihood and impact to your organization associated with these threats.
 As such, risk is commonly calculated like so:

 Likelihood X Impact = Risk